White-Rabbit-Lab/browser-extension/docs/architecture/researches/2025-08-15-general-storage-patterns.md

 - **Reason**: Not available in service workers, fundamental incompatibility with Manifest V3
 - **Last Update**: N/A (native API)
-- **Known Issues**: Service worker context restriction, synchronous API blocking
+- **Known Issues**: Service worker context restriction, synchronous API blocking (Service Workers are designed to be fully async, conflicting with synchronous Web Storage APIs)
 - **Alternative**: Chrome Storage API or IndexedDB
+- **Note**: The Web Storage API (localStorage/sessionStorage) is synchronous and therefore not allowed in service workers

 **WebSQL**